asyapluggedin/asyaplugged.in/content/know/drafts/rc-or-bootcamp.md

 +++
-title = "Should I go to a bootcamp, self study, or apply to the Recurse Center?" date = "2022-08-16" description= "Should I go to a bootcamp, self study, or apply to the Recurse Center?" weight = 2
+title = "Why and how you should apply to the Recurse Center" date = "2022-08-16" description= "Should I go to a bootcamp, self study, or apply to the Recurse Center?" weight = 2